-- 1. Once data collection is complete, and analysis done, the student gives a rough draft(s) of the manuscript to the PI/committee chair and other appropriate committee members to critique and edit.
-On approval of the committee chair, the student may schedule the committee defense committee members receive a final draft of the manuscript a minimum of 7 days prior to committee defense. - 2.
-Committee Defense the student will schedule a 2 hour session with their research committee members to defend the project.
+- Once data collection is complete, analysis done the student gives a rough draft(s) to their Committee Chair and other appropriate committee members to critique and edit.
+On approval of the committee chair, the student may schedule the committee defense - committee members receive a final draft of the research manuscript a minimum of 10 days prior to committee defense. - 2.
+Committee Defense the student will schedule a 2 hour session with research committee members to defend their research project.
 The format is similar to the proposal defense with executive sessions before and after a short presentation by the student and committee member questions regarding the research.
-Following this defense, the research committee will make a recommendation regarding manuscript preparation and if the student has met the objectives of the research project.
+Following this defense, the research committee will make a recommendation as to whether the student has successfully defended their research project.
+During this time, all changes to the manuscript draft need to be made and the revised manuscript resubmitted to all committee members. - 3.
+All final manuscript drafts must also be submitted to the Michelle so that they can be added to the student's file. - NOTE: Perhaps one of the most difficult aspects of the research process is selecting a time that all of your committee members are available to meet faculty schedules fill very quickly and far in advance.
+The student must take the initiative to schedule committee meetings, which often means contacting faculty 2-3 months in advance.